DaireNiC/AR-Application/README.md

 **How nests are currently marked**

 ![Alt Text](https://github.com/DaireNiC/AR-Application/blob/master/media/beach_kilcoole_nest.JPG)
-- Note how the nest marker must be placed a small distance away from the actual nest This further increasing the difficulty in  locating it.
+- Note how the nest marker must be placed a small distance away from the actual nest.
+- This further increases the difficulty in locating it.

 #  Project Development
 Mixed reality, which includes both virtual and augmented, is an area in tech making significant progress in recent years.
 The goal of this project is to explore the state of the field in augmented reality.